percona/k8spxc-docs/docs/debug-storage.md

 StorageClass is also a cluster-scoped object, and it indicates what type of underlying storage is used for the Volumes.

+You can set StorageClass in `pxc.volumeSpec.persistentVolumeClaim.storageClassName`, `proxysql.volumeSpec.persistentVolumeClaim.storageClassName`, and `backup.storages.STORAGE-NAME.persistentVolumeClaim.storageClassName` Custom Resource options.

-Check all the storage class present in the Kubernetes cluster, and check which storage class is the default one:
+The following command checks all the storage class present in the Kubernetes cluster, and allows to see which storage class is the default one:

 ``` {.bash data-prompt="$" }
 $ kubectl get sc